 With AppSocket, we have been able to assist several customers already who work with one of the nationwide dealership management software (or "DMS") vendors.
-When the DMS software queried RPM, it provided an immediate response as if it was the printer.
-The print job carried through to completion and RPM was able to extract information from the print data by referencing the PJL jobname command.
+When the DMS software queried RPM, it immediately responded as if it was the printer.
+The print job was completed, and RPM could extract information from the print data by referencing the PJL jobname command.

-RPM is also able to emulate the responses from a printer on your network.
+RPM can also emulate the responses from a printer on your network.
 The video briefly talks about this feature.
-RPM includes emulations for the JetDirect capable printers in our office from several manufacturers.
+RPM includes emulations from several manufacturers for JetDirect capable printers in our office.
 We provide the means to query printers on your network as well, to support custom print scripts and asset management tools.

 Notes on job attributes

 You may note that the jobname in this example was "appsocket.8" and the user was "appsocket".
 The reason for this follows.

 We examined the job data sent from our AS/400 and noted the following: